replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 # KOTS Release Notes

+This topic contains release notes for the [Replicated KOTS](../intro-kots) installer.
+The release notes list new features, improvements, bug fixes, known issues, and breaking changes.

 ## Kubernetes Compatibility

 The following table lists the versions of Kubernetes that are compatible with each version of KOTS: